By default, charts are set

 - Horizontal Linear Gauge — Chart similar to

 the vertical linear gauge, but shows a horizontal rectangle.

-- Radial Gauge — Chart that, for each metric
+- Radial Gauge — Chart for a single metric

-that has been added, shows the current value as a data point on a
+that shows the current value as a data point on a 180-degree

 semicircular gauge, which appears like a "speedometer" gauge.

-- When creating or modifying a chart, you can set its type by
+- When creating or modifying a chart, you can set the chart type to

-choosing Chart Type in the chart menu (see
+a different style by choosing Chart Type in the

-- When setting dashboard preferences, you can change the default
+- When setting global dashboard preferences, you can change the

-For more information about each chart type and the metric data values
+For more information about and examples of each chart type, see The